billk97/Indoor-Tracking-App/README.md

 # Indoor-Tracking-App

 This is an android app that using signal strength from nearby WiFi access points triangulates and find the position of the device.
+**This app is in the early stages of development as such errors could occur**.

+The app has not yet established any connection to the application server.

 ## Requirements